nus-cs2103-AY2122S1/tp/docs/team/wanninglim.md

       - Removes special characters when parsing the commands.
   * Justification: Searching through partial words offers a better search experience for the user.
 If there is a student's name the TA cannot seem to remember, searching by his/her partial name will narrow down the search results.
 Furthermore, in the event of a typo, the user will not need to correct their mistakes everytime as the parser automatically removes certain characters that are not allowed.
   * Highlights: This enhancement was challenging, especially to improve the time complexity of the find feature using `String::contains`.
-  * Credits: Transformed AB3's existing find feature to allow a better user experience on search.
+  * Credits: Transformed AB3's existing find feature to allow a better user experience for search.

 * **New Feature**: Added the ability to clear (purge) students list and groups list.
   * What it does: